 Attend class regularly and do assigned reading homework regularly.
-Be ready to memorize basic information and use it to critically think out food-related problems and issues as well.
+Begin by memorizing basic information about the factors which are constantly changing and the pathogens which use these changes to their advantage.
+Then use this information to critically think out problems intrinsic to food and their related issues.

 Class assignments and grading

-Readings plus one brief talk/presentation of n important topic to the class.
+Readings plus one brief talk/presentation of an important topic to the class.
 Study questions are provided so that students may assess whether they are understanding reading materials.

 See course syllabus for the five point areas.